Marriage Green Card & Spouse Visa — Online Courthouse Wedding

 Immigration & marriage certificate FAQ

 Yes.
 Our certificates are issued by Utah County — a U.S. government authority — and are accepted by USCIS for all petitions, including I-130, CR-1/IR-1, K-3, and adjustment of status (Form I-485).
-USCIS evaluates marriages under the law of the place where they were performed.
-Our marriages are 100% valid under Utah law, so USCIS accepts them without issue.
+USCIS Policy Alert PA-2025-23 (October 17, 2025) reaffirmed the place-of-celebration rule: our marriages are 100% valid under Utah law, and USCIS therefore accepts them without question.

 Yes — there are no citizenship or residency requirements for either party.
 Both individuals can be non-U.S. citizens located anywhere in the world.
 A valid passport is preferred as identification for non-citizens.
 No Social Security Number is required.
 The marriage is issued under Utah law and fully recognized by USCIS regardless of either party's nationality.